Mat878/fantasy-football-app/README.md

 ## Getting Started
 1. Clone this repository to your local machine
 2. Install the dependencies
 3. (If you want the player statistics and fixtures for the current gameweek then run db_setup.py.
 This will take ~10min.
-You can also copy the database from the sample db folder into the root folder if you just want to see it working.)
+You can also copy the database from the sample db folder into the root folder if you just want to see it working)
 4. Then run main.py

 ## Useful Links